 11. Pet Groomer

-Another specialized pet service you can provide is pet grooming.
+Another specialized pet service worthy of being on this list of small business ideas is pet grooming.
 But not just any pet grooming.

 If you’re going to become a pet groomer, you need to offer mobile pet grooming.
 Why?